 Step 1.
 Calculate emissions from the recycling of one short ton of asphalt shingles.
-EPA estimates the energy associated with excavating, loading and shredding the post-consumer asphalt shingles using data from Dr. Kimberly Cochran (Cochran, 2006).
-We assume that the machinery is operated using diesel fuel.
+EPA estimated the energy associated with excavating, loading and shredding the post-consumer asphalt shingles using data from Dr. Kimberly Cochran (Cochran, 2006).
+EPA assumed that the machinery was operated using diesel fuel.
 The emissions for the process of excavating, loading and shredding the post-consumer asphalt shingles in preparation for use in hot mix asphalt are shown in Exhibit 2-11.